darshanparab/getlocaladminusers/README.md

 # getlocaladminusers
-C++ project to get list of objects from Administrators group
+C++ project to get list of users from Administrators group